 Phablets for Windows Users

-The Lumia 1520 is giving you a full six inch, high definition screen, so there's no complaints there.
-You'll be running a quad core 2.2 GHz processor and 2 GB of RAM for super fast speeds.
+The Lumia 1520 is giving you a full six inch, high definition screen, so there are no complaints there.
+You'll be running a quad-core 2.2 GHz processor and 2 GB of RAM for super fast speeds.
 There's even a 20 MP camera thrown in with Carl Zeiss optics, so you're going to be getting some pretty sweet snaps.

-The budget Lumia 1320 of course is slightly lower spec.
-You're still getting a six inch screen, though resolution is slightly lower and the picture isn't quite as sharp on the 1320.
-Power wise you're looking at a dual core 1.7 GHz processor with 1 GB of RAM, so not quite as fast either, but still pretty snappy.
+The budget Lumia 1320, of course, is slightly lower spec.
+You're still getting a six-inch screen, though the resolution is slightly lower and the picture isn't quite as sharp on the 1320.
+Power wise you're looking at a dual-core 1.7 GHz processor with 1 GB of RAM, so not quite as fast either, but still pretty snappy.

 The good news is that both the Lumia versions come with a micro SD card slot so that you can add up to 64 GB of additional memory, always nice when you want to store that new season of Game of Thrones to watch on your morning commute…

 Android users are getting a lot more choice in the phablet market than anyone else, and it's pretty tough to choose the best of the best.
 There are really three top-end phablets that cut the mustard, along with a couple of more budget-friendly versions.

 The first of the big ones has to be the new Samsung Galaxy Note 4.
 Samsung's Note series were the first real phablet devices, and the Note 4 is pretty high end.
 It's got a 5.7 inch super high definition display (that's 1440 x 2560, so awesome clarity), and runs a quad-core 2.7 GHz processor and 3 GB of RAM, making it one of the fastest mobiles around.
 It's also got expandable storage for up to 128 GB of additional space.